microchip-pic-avr-examples/dspic33c-can-tp/README.md

 <!-- Please do not change this logo with link -->
 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# CAN-TP demo
+# dsPIC33C CAN-TP Demo

-This example shows how to configure the CAN-TP module in MCC Melody for different devices to interact over a CAN bus.
-This also shows how CAN-TP handles the messages over the CAN bus.
+The dsPIC33C CAN-TP Demo shows how to configure the CAN-TP module in MCC Melody for different devices to interact over a CAN bus.
+The demo also shows how CAN-TP handles messages over the CAN bus.

-The given demos are set up to utilize specific boards defined in the required hardware section below.
-These demos utilize resources most boards have available (Leds, Buttons, and mikroBUS slot).
-This allows the project to be portable to other hardware.
+The MPLAB® X demo projects are set up to utilize specific boards defined in the required hardware section below.
+The dsPIC33C CAN-TP Demo utilizes resources that are available on most boards(LEDs, Buttons, and mikroBUS slot) allowing the project to be portable to other hardware.

 ## Related Documentation